 Discussion

-High level summary of findings

-Contextualize finding to other studies

-Discuss potential weaknesses
+Summary of Findings

+In this study, we assessed habitual brushing patterns using electric toothbrushes.
+The most fundamental result of this study was that, even when they knew they were being observed, few participants managed to brush for the recommended durations of time; this result shows that additional forms of encouragement (e.g., dental health education as well as gamification or other forms of incentives) are still needed to improve oral hygiene behaviors.

+Additionally, we found substantial person-to-person differences in average duration of brushing, distribution of brushing across surfaces, and use of excessive pressure.
+These findings demonstrate the potential value of personalized brushing recommendations; since many participants habitually overlook certain regions and surfaces, simply encouraging them to brush longer or more frequently overall may not result in better cleaning of individuals’ overlooked areas; instead, any additional brushing time might be wasted on surfaces that were already receiving sufficient attention.
+Our planned future studies will assess this hypothesis experimentally and explore methods of providing personalized feedback to promote more even distribution of brushing.

+Comparison with previous literature

+This study adds to the literature by assessing the contemporary quality of brushing behavior.
+It goes beyond previous studies in several respects: first, by assessing brushing behavior in participants’ home environments rather than in an artificial laboratory setting; second, by assessing brushing behavior using modern electric toothbrushes as opposed to traditional manual brushes; third, by assessing the use of excessive pressure measured via specialized sensors; and fourth, by distinguishing between person-to-person variability and within-person session-to-session variability via a repeated measurement study design.

+Limitations

+The participants in this study were recruited as a convenience sample from the study team’s social network, and there was substantial drop-out due to technical difficulties which might have been correlated with brushing behavior.
+Both of these design factors limit the external validity of these results for describing brushing behavior in wider populations.
+Nevertheless, the results of this study demonstrate that many of the participants in our study have substantial, habitual deficiencies in brushing behavior, even with the added motivation of being under observation, and that the specific deficiencies vary between individuals, indicating a need for personalized feedback.

-Since people seem to follow a habitual brushing pattern, merely instructing people to follow standard brushing techniques is simply not enough.
-Instead, it is essential to note individualized brushing flaws and parlay those inadequacies to each tooth brusher.
-In this study we use a In this paper, we discussed brushing behavior by conducting a study consisting of 13 right-handed individuals brushing their teeth for 10 brushing sessions over three weeks.
+In this paper, we discussed brushing behavior by conducting a study consisting of 13 right-handed individuals brushing their teeth for 10 brushing sessions over three weeks.
 We collected data from embedded sensors in the participants' electric toothbrushes as well as the video recordings of their faces while brushing.
 We analyzed the collected data with regard to three factors of brushing session duration, duration of time spent on each dental region, and the duration of time spent with excessive pressure on each dental region.
 Our analysis was performed on study population-level, participant-level and session-level to help extract general as well as individual dental recommendations.
 In particular, we found that our study population brush their buccal teeth surfaces significantly more than other teeth surfaces and we found that they significantly brush their occlusal teeth surfaces with excessive pressure.
 We also observed huge inter-subject variations in the brushing factors that we analysed, which emphasized on a need for individualized dental recommendations.
 We found that although most of our participants brush around two minutes recommended brushing time, they perform poorly on distributing this time evenly on all the teeth surfaces.
 Hence, brushing habits deviate from optimal practice not only because of inadequate time spent brushing the mouth, but also due to the uneven distributions of time spent brushing different dental regions and the use of excessive pressure during toothbrushing.

 Acknowledgement